Tell us what kind of legal help you need and get quotes from local lawyers.

 Connect your case with local attorneys who are qualified to help you.

 Every legal need is unique; describe yours and find a lawyer that fits you and your case.

-For the first ten of his seventeen years, Todd served clients in a general practice, including Divorces, Child Custody, Contract disputes, Corporate consulting, Debt collection, succession of Estates, Interdictions, Testaments and Elder Law, and Tort/Personal Injury.
-Todd now limits his primary focus to, and serves clients in, the following three areas: Adoptions of minor children and adults; s... view profile
+For the first ten of my twenty years, I served clients in a general practice: Divorces, Child Custody, Contract disputes, Corporate consulting, Debt collection, succession of Estates, Interdictions, Testaments/Elder Law, and Tort/Personal Injury. ...

 Probate is the legal process used to carry out a person's will after their death; a probate attorney advises you on how to perform the steps in the process.
 In general, once you have identified and collected the dead person's belongings, including their money, property, and other assets, you pay the person's debts and taxes.
 Once all debts have been paid, you distribute their money and property according to the language of the will.
 If there is no will, the laws of the state where the dead person lived control how the property is distributed.
 A probate attorney helps you plan what happens to your property when you die, as they can probate wills and act as your probate court estate representative.
 A probate attorney also represents family members and beneficiaries wishing to challenge wills.